optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 We can use
 [`dataclasses.make_dataclass`](https://docs.python.org/3/library/dataclasses.html#dataclasses.make_dataclass)
-to programatically build up a data structure with the autocomplete behavior described above. `make_dataclass` also supports type hints.
+to programmatically build up a data structure with the autocomplete behavior described above. `make_dataclass` also supports type hints.

 ```{note}